Helen's Bay: History

 The village is named after Helen Blackwood, Baroness Dufferin and Claneboye (née Sheridan), who owned Clandeboye Estate and was the mother of Frederick Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava.

 Places of interest

 Crawfordsburn Country Park, on the southern shores of Belfast Lough, features 3.5 km of coastline and a small beach.
 The Park also includes Grey Point Fort, a coastal battery and gun emplacement dating from 1904 and updated during World War II.
 It now houses a military museum.
 Helen's Bay Golf Club is located within the village and has a 9-hole course.
 Chef Michael Deane previously owned a restaurant in the village.

+Helen's Bay Beach is popular for bathing during the Summer months.
+It has also been awarded the Green Coast Award.

+Gray Point Fort, constructed in 1907, was the headquarters for the coastal defence of Northern Ireland during the Second World War.
+The fort was designed to protect Belfast from naval attacks but was not that effective during the Belfast Blitz.
+The fort was decommissioned in 1956.

 2011 Census

 Helen's Bay is classified by the Northern Ireland Statistics and Research Agency (NISRA) as being within Belfast Metropolitan Urban Area (BMUA).
 On Census day (29 April 2001) there were 1,362 people living in Helen's Bay.
 Of these: